jhburns/ExperienceCapture/Documentation/Full-Deploy.md

 In `Deploy/.env`:

 - `aws_region_name=us-west-1` same as above, default us-west-1.
 - `aws_backup_bucket_name` may need to be changed to a different bucket name, because they are globally namespaced.
+Also for whatever bucket is used, it is recommend to change its access to "Bucket and objects not public".

 ## Sharing and Deploying